It’s a common term, but let’s look at what it really means by breaking the word hypothyroidism apart.

 - Synthetic T4 with Synthetic T3 Man-made thyroid hormones.
-Patients have to be optimal, not just on them.
-They naturally lower the TSH lab test below range, and contrary to what doctors state, that low TSH when on these meds has not been harmful.
+We have noticed that we we have to be optimal, not just “on them”.
+They naturally lower the TSH lab test below range when we get optimal, and contrary to what doctors state, that low TSH when on these meds has not been harmful, and is NOT the same as what Graves’ disease does, and does NOT cause bone less and heart disease.
 We also have to have good iron and cortisol levels to tolerate raising it in search of our optimal amount.

-- T3-only Dosed three times a day, often 4 hours apart.
+- T3-only We have found good results with dosing three times a day, often 4 hours apart.
 Mostly used by people who have a strong genetic mutation preventing the conversion of T4 to T3.
 Or by those with a high Reverse T3 (RT3).

 - T4-only This synthetic storage hormone has been proven by millions over the past several decades to be an inadequate way to treat hypothyroidism.
 T4 is meant to convert to T3, the active thyroid hormone which changes lives.
 But depending solely on conversion, and receiving no direct T3, the active hormone, has proven to be problematic since synthetic T4 first came out around 1960.
 Some never feel well on it.
 Others do report feeling better, but they are destined to see problems sooner or later.
 Why?
 The body is not meant to live for conversion alone.
 And there are numerous situations which can negatively affect that conversion.

 Books you may want related to hypothyroidism, no matter the cause: